 From the car park, retrace your steps back down the valley.
 The views going the other way are not quite as impressive but still very good.
 Turn left at Countess Beck and continue beyond the lake.
-Just before Nether Wasdale, take the left turn, signposted to Santon Bridge.
-Cross the River Irt and continue along the narrow scenic road for approx 2 miles to a T junction in Santon Bridge village.
+Just before Nether Wasdale, take the left turn signposted to Santon Bridge, where you will find the Sawmill Cafe and Farm Shop on the left.
+Soon turn left over the River Irt and continue along the narrow scenic road for approx 2 miles to a T junction in Santon Bridge village.
 A short distance to the right is The Bridge Inn for refreshments.
 Turn left at the T junction towards Eskdale.
 Now on a slightly better road, continue approx 1.8 miles to pass the Bower House Inn on the right.
 After a further 0.3 miles, just beyond a house on the left, take the minor left turn towards Miterdale.
 Follow the very narrow road for almost 1 mile to a gate and just beyond is a large grassy area on the left next to the River Mite.

 Miterdale access area